 You would get plenty of hotels in Rome that would suit your budget.
 If you want a luxury stay, the city has some of the best hotels for you, like Palazzo Montemartini or the Grand Hotel de la Minerva.
 In case you are on a budget trip to Rome and do not want to spend as much onboarding as on anything else, you can try out the dorm rooms of the cheap hotels, which will not cost you anything more than €20to €30.
 Usually, private rooms in the budget hotels of Rome are available from €50.

 Local transportation in Rome

 Like any other modern city, Rome is a crowded city that could leave you utterly baffled.
-It is best that you get yourself an integrated ticket for bus, trams, and metros that will be available almost everywhere in the city.
-The BIT standard ticket which is valid for a single ride in Metro or 100 minutes of bus ride including all transfers would cost you €1.5.
+You should get yourself an integrated ticket for buses, trams, and metros that will be available almost everywhere in the city.
+The BIT standard ticket, which is valid for a single ride in Metro or 100 minutes of bus ride including all transfers, would cost you €1.5.